-Resolution 12: Notice of General Meetings (special resolution)
+Resolution 13: Notice of General Meetings (special resolution)

-Resolution 12 is required to reflect the Shareholders' Rights Directive (the 'Directive').
-The Directive has increased the notice period for General Meetings of the Company to 21 days.
-If Resolution 12 is passed the Company will be able to call all General Meetings (other than Annual General Meetings) on 14 clear days' notice.
+Resolution 13 is required to reflect the Shareholders Rights Directive (the "Directive").
+The Directive has increased the notice period for general meetings of the company to 21 days.
+If Resolution 13 is passed the company will be able to call all general meetings, (other than annual general meetings), on 14 clear days' notice.
 In order to be able to do so shareholders must have approved the calling of meetings on 14 clear days' notice.
+Resolution 13 seeks such renewal of the equivalent approval given at the 2021 AGM.

-The approval will be effective until the Company's next AGM. when it is intended that a similar resolution will be proposed.
-The Company will also need to meet the requirements for electronic voting under the Directive before it can call a General Meeting on 14 clear days' notice.
-This shorter notice period will be used only where, in the opinion of the Directors, it is merited by the purpose of the meeting.
+The approval will be effective until the Company's next AGM, when it is intended that a similar resolution will be proposed.
+The Company will also need to meet the requirements for electronic voting under the directive before it can call a general meeting on 14 clear days' notice.